rubyaustralia/roro/README.md

 ## I want information about past meetups!

-The Meetup page should have the information you're looking for, otherwise go check out the [wiki page][] and you should be able to find all the information you need.
+Information is a bit dispersed, but you can:

+- Check the contents of this repo under the appropriate dated directory<br />
+  (eg `2017/09` contains information about the September 2017 meetup)
+- Check out the [wiki page][]
+- Check the [Meetup page][RORO Meetup page] and run a search for the meetup you're looking for.

 ## I want to see the pretty meetup slide decks!